 From August 14 to September 7, we were in Belgium, and I’m not sure what to say about the place.
 We spent all of our time in the northern half of the country, an area known historically as Flanders.
-There, people mainly speak Flemish (a version of Dutch), as opposed to in the southern half of Belgium, where people mainly speak French.
-So, linguistically at least, it didn’t feel like a big change coming there from the Netherlands.
+There, people mainly speak Flemish, a version of Dutch (unlike in the southern half of Belgium, where people mainly speak French).
+So, linguistically at least, it didn’t feel like a big change coming to Flanders from the Netherlands.

 - Whereas my favorite period for Dutch painting is the 17th century, I prefer the 15th and early 16th centuries for Flemish painting.
 Artists like Jan van Eyck, Hans Memling, and Dirk Bouts were painting portraits and church altarpieces beautiful and delicate enough to rival those of Italian painters of that period.